a98c14/simple-mapper/README.md

 # simple-mapper

-C# mapper utility designed with ease of use and simplicity in mind
+C# object mapper utility designed with ease of use and simplicity in mind